Kubisssz/social-media-monitoring-zakat/README.md

 # social-media-monitoring-zakat
-This repository contains the implementation for my final year project, Social Media Monitoring System for Zakat Institutions.
+This repository contains the backend implementation for my final year project, Social Media Monitoring System for Zakat Institutions.
+The system leverages machine learning, specifically the BERT model, to perform sentiment analysis on social media data.
+The goal of this project is to enhance transparency, efficiency, and impact in Zakat collection and distribution by analyzing public sentiment and providing actionable insights.

 ## Project Overview